Life Inspires Art Inspires Life

 - identify characteristics of the local community.

-- work in a small production group of 5-8 students to create a documentary.
+- work in a small production group to create a documentary.

 - research individuals and conduct interviews with local philanthropists.

 The Gift of All: a Community of Givers, produced by The S.O.U.L. of Philanthropy along with The Grand Rapids Community Foundation and Calvin College.
 Copyright © Grand Rapids Public Library, City of Grand Rapids, Michigan, 2008, 2009.
 Streaming video available at https://www.youtube.com/watch?v=dmaJoQicCEE

 Discuss what the word community means to members of the group.

 Create a concept map to define community while asking the following questions:

 - What purposes does a community serve?